 When it comes to HIV testing, the old cliché "knowledge is power" is still true.
 Knowing your HIV status, negative or positive, puts you in the best position to protect your health and the health of your sexual partners.

-There is currently no cure for HIV / AIDS, but there are drugs available that allow HIV-positive individuals to lead a normal and healthy life.
-And be aware of your serology, contradicting the "Night People" less likely to transmit the virus to others.
+There is currently no cure for HIV / AIDS, but there are drugs available that allow HIV-positive individuals to have a life normal and healthy.
+And be aware of your serology, contradicting the "People of the Night" less likely to pass the virus on to others.

 The CDC recommends that everyone between the age of 13 and 64 be tested for HIV at least once, regardless of perceived risk.
 Additionally, you should have an HIV test if any of the following apply to you: